kumahq/kuma-website/docs/docs/1.2.0/policies/traffic-permissions.md

 :::
 ::::

-We can then apply the `TrafficPermission` policy.
-In the destination section, we can use all the tags defined in `ExternalService`.
+Then apply the `TrafficPermission` policy.
+In the destination section, specify all the tags defined in `ExternalService`.

-For example, to enable the traffic from the data plane proxies of service `web` or `backend` to our new `ExternalService`, we can apply the following policy
+For example, to enable the traffic from the data plane proxies of service `web` or `backend` to the new `ExternalService`, apply:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"